-Fundamentals of wireless positioning and navigation techniques - NEW
+Fundamentals of wireless positioning and navigation techniques

 - To provide a survey of modern wireless positioning systems and techniques as applied today to the fields of IoT, cellular phones, transportation, navigation, timing, etc.